robman/FRESH-model/benchmarks/curved-inference/01/README.md

 - **Cosine Similarity**: A metric of directional similarity between two vectors.
 - **Angular Deviation**: The angle (in degrees) between two vectors; derived from cosine similarity.
 - **Euclidean Distance**: The straight-line L2 norm distance between two vectors in semantic space.
-- **Directional Deviation**: The angle between residual steps across prompt variants.
+- **Directional Deviation**: The angle (in degrees) between step vectors in CS and CTRL trajectories, derived from cosine similarity.

 ---